Local Linear Forests: Extension to Causal Forests

-To illustrate the value of the local linear causal forests, we consider a popular dataset from the General Social Survey (GSS) that explores how word choice reveals public opinions about welfare \citep*{welfare}.
-Individuals filling out the survey from 1986 to 2010 answered whether they believe the government spends too much, too little, or the right amount on the social safety net. \footnote{The authors acknowledge that NORC at the University of Chicago, and all parties associated with the General Social Survey (including the principal investigators), offer the data and documentation ```as is" with no warranty and assume no legal liability or responsibility for the completeness, accuracy, or usefulness of the data, or fitness for a particular purpose.} GSS randomly assigned the wording of this question, such that the social safety net was either described as ``welfare'' or ``assistance to the poor".
+To illustrate the value of the local linear causal forests, we consider a popular dataset from the General Social Survey (GSS) that explores how word choice reveals public opinions about welfare \citep{welfare}.
+Individuals filling out the survey from 1986 to 2010 answered whether they believe the government spends too much, too little, or the right amount on the social safety net.
+GSS randomly assigned the wording of this question, such that the social safety net was either described as ``welfare'' or ``assistance to the poor".
 This change had a well-documented effect on responses due to the negative perception many Americans have about welfare; moreover, there is evidence of heterogeneity in the CATE surface \citep*{doi:10.1093/poq/nfs036}.

 Here, we write $W_i = 1$ if the $i$-th sample received the ``welfare'' treatment, and define $Y_i = 1$ if the $i$-th response was that the government spends too much on the social safety net.
-Thus, a positive treatment effect $\tau(x)$ indicates that, conditionally on ${\bf X_i}= x$, using the phrase ``welfare'' as opposed to ``assistance to the poor'' increases the likelihood that the $i$-th subject says the government spends too much on the social safety net.
+Thus, a positive treatment effect $\tau(x)$ indicates that, conditionally on $X_i= x$, using the phrase ``welfare'' as opposed to ``assistance to the poor'' increases the likelihood that the $i$-th subject says the government spends too much on the social safety net.
 We base our analysis on $d = 12$ covariates, including income, political views, age, and number of children.
-The full dataset has $N = 28,646$ observations; here, to make the problem interesting, we test our method on smaller subsamples of the data.
+The full dataset has $N = 28,646$ observations; here, to make the problem interesting, and in particular relevant for practitioners who often have more limited survey data, we test our method on smaller subsamples of the data.
+Figure \ref{fig-welfare} shows boxplots of CATE predictions by category of political views and income, comparing local linear causal forests and causal forests, and indicating possible heterogeneity with an approximately linear pattern.

 In order to compare the performance of both methods, we use the transformed outcome metric of \citet*{athey2015machine}.
-Noting that $\E[(2W_i - 1) Y_i \mid {\bf X_i}] = \tau({\bf X_i})$, they suggest examining the following test set error criterion
+Noting that $\E[(2W_i - 1) Y_i \mid X_i] = \tau(X_i)$, they suggest examining the following test set error criterion